Jason Chan (singer): 2015–2023: Escape, 10th anniversary and widespread recognition

 On 25 June 2021, Chan released 53FPS.
 The conceptual EP is noted for a change in arrangement from Chan's previous albums.
 The lead single "Such Thing As Emotions" (感情这回事) achieved commercial and critical success, topping three local radio stations and won Ultimate Song Chart Awards 2020 Top Ten Songs Number 8.

 On 10 and 11 December 2021, Chan headlined his second Hong Kong Coliseum concert Fight For___Live.

-On 24 December 2022, seven years after the discussion post "Hidden Master of the Music Industry Jason Chan Pak-yu" on Golden Forum, a netizen asked on LIHKG "Why can't Jason Chan Pak-yu make it to the top even though he sings so well?", mentioning that he "debuted for 16 years, Youth Idol..."
-Car Keys", Permanent Preservation", You Hide, I Hide", I Miss You", I Will Be Loving You and other songs were played everywhere.
-I heard it at McDonald's, on TV, and everywhere.
-I don't know if it's because his singing style is not popular or his company SONY didn't promote him well, but he hasn't been on the top for 16 years..."
-He was upset that he had worked hard for many years but had limited fame, which caused a heated discussion.

 On 15 January 2023, Chan was arranged by his company Sony Music Entertainment (Hong Kong) to perform on the famous Japanese channel "THE FIRST TAKE", becoming the first Hong Kong singer to be invited.
 Re-singing his classic song "You Hide, I Hide".
-In just five days, it received over 2.7 million hits and was praised by Japanese netizens and European and American music critics.
-As of January 29, 2023, the film has over 3.44 million views. >, and was hotly discussed by netizens.
-The original MV of "You Hide Me, I Hide You" on YouTube has over 18 million hits as of January 30, 2023.
+As of January 30, 2023, the original music video on YouTube has over 18 million views.